earthspay/earths-documentation/en/github-backup/What's new in version 0.7.2.md

 Parameters `offline`, `tf-like-scheduling` and `mining-delay` in `miner` section are obsolete and were removed.

 New parameters `max-timestamp-diff` and `order-history-file` were added to `matcher` section.
-The default value of `min-order-fee` in the same section was set to 300 000 wavelets.
+The default value of `min-order-fee` in the same section was set to 300 000 earthlets.